lsms-worldbank/adodown/src/mdhlp/ad_sthlp.md

 This example assumes that there is already a adodown-styled package folder at the location the local `myfolder` is pointing to, and that some commands have already been created.
 Any mdhlp-files in the `mdhlp` folder in the folder `myfolder` is pointing to will be rendered to Stata helpfile format and saved in the `sthlp` folder.

 ```
-* point a local to the folder where the package will be created
+* point a local to the folder where the package is located
 local myfolder "path/to/folder"

 * Render the Stata helpfiles